 What is a Neighbourhood Streets Plan

-Neighbourhood Streets Plans (NSPs) are a service for neighbourhoods where traffic and travel patterns challenge the safety and mobility of people using the streets.
-Through the NSP process, a team of City staff will work with communities to identify local issues and opportunities, prioritize the greatest needs, and recommend changes to traffic operations and street designs.
+Neighbourhood Streets Plans (NSPs) service neighbourhoods where traffic and travel patterns challenge the safety and mobility of people using the streets.
+Through the NSP process, a team of City staff work with communities to identify local issues and opportunities, prioritize the greatest needs, and recommend changes to traffic operations and street designs.
+NSPs consider the needs of all road users and emphasize the safety of vulnerable road users such as seniors, school children, and people walking and cycling.

 NSPs follow several steps outlined below, and public consultation takes place in two stages.

-• Step 1: Public consultation on local issues & ideas *we are here*
+• Step 1: Public consultation on local issues & ideas

 • Step 2: Develop actions & changes to address issues

-• Step 3: Public consultation on proposed actions & changes
+• Step 3: Public consultation on proposed actions & changes *we are here*

 • Step 5: Implement short-term actions